METEOR-M (METEOR-M N2-3, METEOR-M N2-4) satellites reception

 I recommend using Look4sat on Android phones to predict when the satellite is going to pass over your location.
 Alternatively, Orbitron and GPredict are also excellent if you prefer to have the software installed on your PC (or don't have an Android phone).

 I am not aware of any good pass prediction app on iOS, the closest being PulseSat but with severe drawbacks, most importantly it being extremely slow to start.
+As an alternative, the website N2YO can be used from the browser instead.

 Receiving the image